sagemath/trac_to_gh/Issue 5269.md

 # Issue 5269: coordinate ring of an affine patch on a hyperelliptic curve is broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5269

 Original creator: AlexGhitza